hello-nrfcloud/backend/features/FOTA.feature.md

 > A user can schedule a firmware update for a device.
 >
-> The bundleId provided by the web application, which provides the user with a
+> The `bundleId` is provided by the web application, which provides the user
-> list of suitable bundles for their device.
+> with a list of suitable bundles for their device.
+>
+> In order for device to be able to receive updates from nRF Cloud, they have to
+> report the supported FOTA types.

 ## Background

 Given I have the fingerprint for a `PCA20065` device in `fingerprint`

-And I connect to the websocket using fingerprint `${fingerprint}`

 And I have a random UUIDv4 in `jobId`